cjmet/AhMediaPlayer/README.md

 * GUI responsiveness suffers to SMB WAN Operations.
 Unless you are SMB WANing long distance, this should not be a practical issue.
   * This is in some cases lagging the entire OS, not just the application.
 This is as much an OS issue as programming issue.
   * I've further isolated the synchronous SMB/OS operations into a sub-task, which has helped, but not entirely alleviated the issue.
-* MP3s required.
-  * A short private demo for class can be arranged.
-But publicly publishing even extremely short samples of audio gets into issues I'd rather avoid.

 ## Suggestions